apache/pulsar/site2/docs/tiered-storage-overview.md

 After offloading ledgers to long term storage, you can still query data in the offloaded ledgers with Pulsar SQL.

 For more information about tiered storage for Pulsar topics, see [here](https://github.com/apache/pulsar/wiki/PIP-17:-Tiered-storage-for-Pulsar-topics).

+For more information about offload metrics, see [here](reference-metrics.md#offload-metrics).